pvcraven/networking-class/source/02_introduction/introduction.rst

 Introduction
 ============

-Networking needs standards.
-One organization that makes standards is the International Organization for Standardization (ISO) based in Switzerland.
-ISO created a standard called the Open Systems Interconnection model (OSI model).
+There are a lot of "standards" when it comes to networking.
+One organization that makes some of those standards is the International Organization for Standardization (ISO).
+ISO created a standard called the
+Open Systems Interconnection model (OSI model).

+Yes, ISO created OSI.
+The acronyms are just reversed.

 OSI Model
 ---------